The "Full-Spectrum" Difference: Why To Look Out For This Term On A Label

 What "full-spectrum" means on a hemp or CBD label.

 Full-spectrum hemp oil (not to be confused with hemp seed oil) is an extract only derived from hemp.
 Hemp is the term for a cannabis plant with 0.3% tetrahydrocannabinol (THC) or less—not enough for mind-altering effects.
 In contrast, a CBD oil can be extracted from either hemp or marijuana.
 Marijuana is the term for cannabis plants with higher levels of THC.

 Full-spectrum hemp oil contains all of the naturally available compounds the hemp plant has to offer, including CBD and more than 100 cannabinoids and a host of terpenes and flavonoids to boot.
 This is different from a CBD isolate product that will only contain a single cannabinoid: CBD.

 The benefits of full-spectrum oils.

 When you take a full-spectrum supplement rather than a CBD isolate product, the hemp plant's hundreds of compounds have a way of working together to boost the product's overall benefits.
-Researchers call this synergy the entourage effect: when cannabis compounds work together, they're more powerful than any one cannabinoid on its own.
+Researchers call this synergy the entourage effect1: when cannabis compounds work together, they're more powerful than any one cannabinoid on its own.
 "I think about it in a sports metaphor, where you've got one star player, but you need the team," explains renowned integrative physician Robert Rountree, M.D.
 "It's the mix that's important."

 So what are all those compounds, and what do they do?
-First, cannabinoids affect the body's endocannabinoid system, the body's "master regulatory system," which plays a role in maintaining the immune, digestive, and central nervous systems.
+First, cannabinoids affect the body's endocannabinoid system, the body's "master regulatory system," which plays a role in 2maintaining the immune, digestive, and central nervous systems.